Direct Steam Injection Benefits vs. Steam Sparging

-Another major difference between the Hydroheater and a sparging nozzle can be seen in the mixing process.
+Another major difference between the Hydroheater and a steam sparging nozzle can be seen in the mixing process.
 The Jetcooker utilizes a single nozzle which focuses the incoming steam and accelerates it to a very high velocity (usually sonic velocity) before it comes into contact with the process fluid.
 This high velocity helps to atomize the steam bubbles and shear the incoming process fluid, which allows for a more complete, efficient heat transfer.

 Spargers can cause significant damage to your tank walls

 |With spargers and other less sophisticated direct steam heaters, bubbles form and collapse on tank walls; causing hammer and damage to the tank and peripheral piping.||The Hydroheater’s patented technology produces steam velocity that mixes steam and water very effectively, eliminating steam hammer from uncondensed steam.
 This ensures a smooth and efficient heating process.|